 if you use the

 .wardistribution, Java update depends on the application server used.
-Please refer to the manual of your application server.
+Refer to the manual of your application server.

 Using 64 bit Java to Run TeamCity Server

-If you choose to use the 64-bit JVM, note that the memory usage is almost doubled when switching from the 32- to 64-bit JVM, so please make sure you specify at least twice as much memory as for 32-bit JVM, see #Setting Up Memory settings for TeamCity Server.
+If you choose to use the 64-bit JVM, note that the memory usage is almost doubled when switching from the 32- to 64-bit JVM, so make sure you specify at least twice as much memory as for 32-bit JVM, see Setting Up Memory settings for TeamCity Server.